JURNAL ILMU DAN TEKNOLOGI PETERNAKAN INDONESIA (INDONESIAN JOURNAL OF ANIMAL SCIENCE AND TECHNOLOGY)

 The aim:

-Jurnal Ilmu dan Teknologi Peternakan Indonesia (Indonesian Journal of Animal Science and Technology) is a scientific journal as a forum for communication in the study of theory and application in Animal Husbandry Contains scientific texts in the field of animal science and technology covering the genetics of livestock, livestock nutrition, livestock physiology, livestock production, socio-economic livestock, livestock development policy, livestock health, livestock processing technology, and animal husbandry biotechnology.
+Jurnal Ilmu dan Teknologi Peternakan Indonesia (JITPI) Indonesian Journal of Animal Science and Technology is a scientific journal as a forum for communication in the study of theory and application in Animal Husbandry Contains scientific texts in the field of animal science and technology covering the genetics of livestock, livestock nutrition, livestock physiology, livestock production, socio-economic livestock, livestock development policy, livestock health, livestock processing technology, and animal husbandry biotechnology.
 Articles are considered to be loaded are in the form of research or scientific simulations that have never been published or are waiting for publishing in other publications.
 JITPI Journal publishes two times a year in June and December.
 Our publication is an open access journal so that it is free of charge unless the author(s) need the printed version.

 Scope: